-Day 13: I’m all set to go to Yogaville today.
-I have time to go to the farmer’s market before I leave to pick up some items, then I’ll be off by Noon.
-It’s only a three hour drive, so I’ll have plenty of time to get there before check in at 4:00.
+Yogaville is only a three hour drive away, so I’ll have plenty of time to get there before check in at 4:00.
 I’m a little apprehensive about what I will do about staying on my 90 Day Program, so I’m glad it turned out that I’m only staying over night this time.
 Here’s what I ate on Day 13 of my 90 Day challenge …

 I’ve done a good job this week of using what I have in my kitchen and not letting anything go to waste.
 I decided to have my last serving of the Veggie Frittata, smothered in Hatch Valley Green Chili Sauce for breakfast.
 I really wasn’t very hungry this morning, so I actually didn’t finish the last few bites.
-I’m not feeling bad in any way, but my system does seem to be getting rid of “stuff”, which I’m sure is a good thing.
+If you’d like a copy of the recipe, follow this link for my Veggie Frittata Recipe.

 Okay, the Macro-Nutrients.
 Do you remember where they are in this meal?
 Protein: 4 Egg Whites per serving; Fats: Egg Yolk; Carbohydrate: Potatoes, veggies, salsa.
 Yum!!!